Arjunm03/jic3313-aidocumentvalidationservice/README.md

 - Windows 10 or 11 or MacOS 10.10 (or newer) or Ubuntu 16
 - At least 4 GB of RAM and 1 GB of disk space
 - Access to Wi-Fi
+- Javascript
+- npm

 ## Dependent Libraries:
 There are no external libraries/tools that are needed, apart from the system pre-requisites.
 However, the application currently uses the following libraries: react, react-dom, react-pdf, react-router-dom, react-scripts, web-vitals, bcryptjs, cors, dotenv, express, mongoose, multer, multer-gridfs-storage, and nodemon.
-Instructions to quickly install these dependencies will be addressed in the build instructions.
+Instructions to quickly install these dependencies will be addressed in the "Installation of Application" instructions.

 ## Download Instructions:
 There are two ways to download this application: